-We will address common questions dog breeders or owners may have and share helpful tips to keep your stud dog in peak sexual form.
+We will address common questions dog breeders or owners may have and share helpful tips to keep your stud dog in perfect shape.
 Keep in mind that your dog’s age also plays a role, check out when is a dog too old to breed so that the litter of puppies is as healthy as they can be.

 Keep reading to learn common mistakes owners and breeders make and how to avoid them.

-How many times can a male dog mate in a day successfully?
+How many times can a male dog breed in a day successfully?

-A male dog can successfully mate with a single female 1 to 2 times a day.
-If several females in heat are available, a healthy and fresh male can successfully mate up to 5 times in one day.
+A male dog can successfully breed with a single female 1 to 2 times a day.
+If several females in heat are available, a healthy and fresh male can successfully breed up to 5 times in one day.

-Although the stud dog may be willing to mate up to 10 times (or more) a day, the chances of a successful impregnation are small.
+Although the stud dog may be willing to breed up to 10 times (or more) a day, the chances of a successful impregnation are small.

-Yes, male dogs have the libido to mate every day.
-However, it is recommended that dogs get a day’s rest between mating.
-It’s better to have them mate every other day for healthier offspring.
-This will keep a nice balance between sperm depletion and replenishment.
+Yes, male dogs can breed every day.
+However, it is recommended that dogs get a day’s rest between partnering.
+It’s better to have them breed every other day for healthier offspring.

-it is recommended to breed the male dog once a week at most.
-The longer the rest between breeding sessions, the healthier the dog, sperm, and offspring.
+It is recommended to breed the male dog once a week at most.
+The longer the rest between breeding sessions, the healthier the dog and the offspring.

 Save Big On Dog Essentials!